retr0-13/Responder/README.md

 ## Donation ##

-You can contribute to this project by donating to the following BTC address:
+You can contribute to this project by donating to the following $XLM (Stellar Lumens) address:

-1Pv9rZMNfy9hsW19eQhNGs22gY9sf6twjW
+"GCGBMO772FRLU6V4NDUKIEXEFNVSP774H2TVYQ3WWHK4TEKYUUTLUKUH"

 ## Acknowledgments ##